 (MULTILINGUAL) International.
-58,000+ meetings per week in 131 countries.
+61,800+ meetings per week in 129 countries.
 Founded 1953.
 12-Step.
 Worldwide multicultural organization whose primary purpose is to help any individual stop using drugs.
 No dues, fees or registration.
 The only requirement for membership is the desire to stop using drugs.
 Information is available in several languages, on audio tape, CD and in Braille and in American Sign Language.

 Narcotics Anonymous World Services